901D3/WebM-muxer.js/README.md

 ```
 // Finalizer will return a blob
-// We assume the blob in add frame for toBlob() is in a loop and this finalizing is outside
+// We assume the `blob` variable in add frame for toBlob() is in a loop and this finalizing is outside
 const blob = muxer.finalize(array);
 ```

 ──────────

 Demo coming soon!\
-But it is used in my other web-based tools by the way
+But maybe the demo is hidden in my tools

 Check out the source code!\
 [github.com/901D3/WebM-muxer.js](https://github.com/901D3/WebM-muxer.js)